ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_banking_non_bank_lending.md

 Obtain a list of products that are currently openly offered to the market

-Note that the results returned by this end point are expected to be ordered in descending order according to ``lastUpdated``.
+Note that the results returned by this endpoint are expected to be ordered in descending order according to `lastUpdated`.

 ### Conventions
 In the product reference payloads there are a number of recurring conventions that are explained here, in one place.